kubecost/docs/troubleshoot-install.md

 kubecost-prometheus-server-6fb8f99bb7-4tjwn              2/2     Running   0          5m
 </pre>

-If the cost-analyzer or prometheus-server __pods are missing__, we recommend reinstalling with Helm with high verbosity enabled.
+If the cost-analyzer or prometheus-server __pods are missing__, we recommend reinstalling with Helm using `--debug` which enables verbose output.

 If any __pod is not Running__ other than cost-analyzer-checks, you can use the following command to find errors in the recent event log: